 Children's Hospital, Boston, is one of the largest and best pediatric medical centers in the United States.
 Children’s Hospital offers a complete range of health care services for children from birth through 21 years of age.
 The Epilepsy/EEG program has a six-bed epilepsy monitoring unit, with full surgical capabilities, under the direction of Blaise Bourgeois, MD.
 Children’s Hospital is adjacent to the Brigham and Women’s Hospital and connected via an indoor corridor.
 Fellows attend conferences, lectures and research symposia and have access to clinical material at this large pediatric facility.

 Brigham and Women’s Hospital and Children’s Hospital Boston are both accredited by the Joint Commission for Accreditation of Hospitals (JCAHO).
 The Training Program is approved by the Accreditation Council of Graduate Medical Education’s Residency Review Committee for one year of training.
 An optional second year serves as a supplement to this ACGME-approved fellowship for candidates interested in advanced training and research in epilepsy and EEG.

 How to Apply

-Applicants interested in applying for the ACGME Clinical Neurophysiology program must be board certified, or eligible in Neurology or Child Neurology, and should send a letter describing their career goals and a curriculum vitae, with three letters of reference, as well as copies of USMLE scores (international applicants only) to Barbara Dworetzky, MD, Program Director, BWH Neurology, 75 Francis Street, Boston, MA 02115.
-Early applications are favored.
+Applicants interested in applying for any of the Epilepsy Training programs must be board certified, or eligible in Neurology or Child Neurology, and should send a letter describing their career goals and a curriculum vitae, with three letters of reference, as well as copies of USMLE scores (international applicants only) to Silviya H.M.
+Eaton, BWH Neurology, 75 Francis Street, Boston, MA 02115.